Market schedule

 XNYSandXNASare fully holiday-configured today - the other covered exchanges remain partial and intentionally return

-weekend_onlyplustentativewhen OMNI cannot confirm holiday status
+weekend_onlyplustentativewhen SEC API cannot confirm holiday status

-How it works in OMNI
+How it works in SEC API

-- Datastream serves
+- SEC API serves

-/v1/market/calendar - omni-apps can rely on the
+/v1/market/calendar - Client applications can rely on the

 coverage,confidence, andstatusNotefields instead of assuming every market is fully holiday-aware